 Dr. Peacock earned his medical degree from the University of Arkansas for Medical Sciences.
 In addition to a preceptorship in tropical medicine in Guatemala, Dr. Peacock completed his internship with University Hospital in Little Rock, and his residency in radiation oncology at the University of Utah Medical Center.

 Dr. Peacock’s credentials include postdoctoral work in radiobiology/hyperthermia research and numerous academic appointments.
 He has also been active at the state and national levels in the American College of Radiology (ACR), American Society of Therapeutic Radiology (ASTRO) and American Cancer Society (ACS).

-At Alliance Cancer Center Blytheville, our patients are cared for by a trusted team of experts who each play an important role in a
+At Alliance Cancer Center Blytheville, our patients are cared for by a trusted team of experts who each play an important role in a treatment plan.

 A radiation oncologist leads the treatment team.
 They have completed the rigorous requirements to become a physician, with a residency in radiation oncology.
 They also must be certified by the American Board of Radiology.
 A radiation oncologist reviews each specific case, consults with the patient and their other physicians, and plans the best course of treatment to meet individual needs.

 Radiation oncology nurses provide crucial support to the treatment team.
 They provide patients with information about their treatment and possible side effects, tips on self-care, and answers to any questions a patient may have.